Skip navigation

 • Drinking large amounts of alcohol

-• Taking illicit drugs (such as opioids) which make you less alert
+• Taking medicines (such as sedatives or opioids) which make you less alert

 • Receiving medicine to put you into a deep sleep for surgery (general anesthesia)